-You must be wondering what exactly web directory submission is?
-When you submit your website on various directories providing all the needed information like business name, the current address of work, contact details, etc.
+Web directory submission is when you submit your website on various directories providing all the needed information like business name, the current address of work, contact details, etc.

 If you get famous on social media organically, then it is a white hat SEO practice.
 But if it happens by creating multiple dummy accounts and buying likes, then it is a gray hat SEO tactic.

 But it is not recommended for a long-lasting image for your business.
 Sooner or later, people discover that it’s done from a fake id and immediately unfollow you.

 Black Hat SEO and Grey Hat SEO